excsn/fibre/ioc/API_REFERENCE.md

 ##### **Singleton Registration**

-These methods register a factory function that will be called exactly once to create a singleton instance of a service.
-The resulting instance is then shared for all subsequent resolutions.

 **`add_singleton`**

-Registers an unnamed singleton factory for a type `T`.
+Registers an unnamed singleton factory.
+The factory is called only once, and the resulting instance is shared for all subsequent resolutions.

 ```rust
 pub fn add_singleton<T: Any + Send + Sync>(